Boeing says not threatened by EADS-BAE merger talks

-WASHINGTON Boeing Co (BA.N) Chief Executive Jim McNerney on Wednesday said his company was not threatened by merger discussions between Europe's EADS EAD.PA, the parent of Airbus, and Britain's BAE Systems Plc (BAES.L).
+WASHINGTON Boeing Co Chief Executive Jim McNerney on Wednesday said his company was not threatened by merger discussions between Europe's EADS, the parent of Airbus, and Britain's BAE Systems Plc.

-He said the proposed merger between the two European aerospace companies reflected the start of global consolidation in the defense industry, spurred by declining military spending in the United States and Europe, and was likely aimed at giving EADS greater access to the U.S. defense market.
+He said the proposed merger between the two European aerospace companies reflected the start of global consolidation in the defence industry, spurred by declining military spending in the United States and Europe, and was likely aimed at giving EADS greater access to the U.S. defence market.

 "I have a pretty deep and abiding faith in our company's strength, so I don't see this as something that is going to threaten us fundamentally," McNerney told Reuters after a speech to the Council on Foreign Relations in Washington.